MobilityData/elrond.gtfs.org/docs/getting_started/publish.md

 If multiple agencies share the same stop with different names or codes, applications like Google Maps might need to pick one.
 To avoid confusion, coordinate with other agencies to agree on the names and codes.
 This minimizes conflicts between different GTFS datasets.

 In the event you have multiple GTFS datasets available to you —usually the result of one being produced for public applications like Transit App, and another being produced for internal operational CAD/AVL systems— you may need to decide which one will be the published GTFS.
-It is recommended you choose to promote the feed that contains the most rider-facing information.
+It is recommended that you choose to promote the feed that contains the most rider-facing information.
 Whenever possible, seek to have your GTFS datasets match (same ids for things like stops and trips) so that internal ones do not conflict with public ones, and integrating other feeds like GTFS-RT is possible.